giantswarm/docs/src/content/basics/ha-masters/index.md

 - **API downtimes during upgrades are reduced to a minimum**.
 With a single master node, upgrading the cluster requires the only master to be terminated and rebooted with new configuration, resulting in several minutes of downtime.
-With multiple master nodes, the nodes get update one at a time.
+With multiple master nodes, the nodes get updated one at a time.
 The API can only become unreachable in the event that a new etcd leader has to be elected.
 This usually takes only a few seconds.
 - **Resilience in case of infrastructure outages**.
 In the case of a failure of a single master node's EC2 instance, the two remaining master nodes take over and a replacement